-I just love how science is chipping away at human uniqueness.
-This time it is this Science New’s report, He’s no rat, he’s my brother.
-This bit of research speaks for itself, so I won’t bore you or myself with reiterating the obvious.
+I love how science is chipping away at our species-centric sense of superiority.
+This time it is a Science News report He’s no rat, he’s my brother.
+(Google [Rodents exhibit empathy by setting trapped friends free].)
+This bit of research speaks for itself.

-Of course, I can’t leave without saying how confounding it is that humanity is so driven to elevate itself as the “superior species” capable of love, empathy, awareness, spirituality (whatever that is), and ___( you name it)___.
+Of course, I can’t leave without reiterating my wonder at the peculiar urge humanity feels to see itself as the “superior species” capable of love, empathy, awareness, spirituality, and, you name it.
 We are certainly different in many ways from other species, but only superficially….not fundamentally.

 Calling someone a rat should no longer be considered an insult.
 The often-maligned rodents go out of their way to liberate a trapped friend, a gregarious display that’s driven by empathy, researchers conclude in the Dec.
 9 Science.